-- 1. All current and future registrations will be cancelled - 2.
-All financial aid for future terms will be cancelled - 3.
-Official transcripts will not be made available - 4.
+- a.
+All current and future registrations will be cancelled - b.
+All financial aid for future terms will be cancelled - c.
+Official transcripts will not be made available - d.
 Accounts will be turned over to a collection agency unless arrangements have been made for the timely payment of the delinquent amount due.